struharv/rt-muse/README.md

 ### Input file

 rt-bench expects to receive a json file with the configuration to be tested.
 An example of configuration file is contained in the folder input/taskset.json.
-The json file contains four entries: _resources_, _shared_, _global_ and _tasks_.
+The json file contains four entries: _resources_, _shared_, _global_ and _threads_.

 ```
 {